salvatorecorvaglia/accessio/SECURITY.md

 ## Known Limitations

-- accessio relies on the native `fetch` API; security vulnerabilities in the underlying implementation may affect accessio
+- Accessio relies on the native `fetch` API; security vulnerabilities in the underlying implementation may affect Accessio
-- In browser environments, accessio is subject to the browser's same-origin policy and CORS restrictions
+- In browser environments, Accessio is subject to the browser's same-origin policy and CORS restrictions

 ## Acknowledgments